 Anne Zafian, Vice President & Deputy Publisher

-Anne Zafian spent many years with the Time Warner Book Group (now known as Hachette) selling both adult and children’s books to every kind of domestic customer.
+Anne Zafian spent the first half of her publishing career at what was then the Time Warner Book Group— now known as Hachette—selling both adult and children’s books to every kind of domestic customer.
 She cut her teeth on children’s books with TW’s Little, Brown Books for Children, as well as TW’s distribution client, Hyperion Books for Children.
 Together these experiences fostered her love of children’s publishing, and in 2004, she joined S&S’s sales team, once again overseeing sales of both adult and children’s books, eventually managing our entire Distributor Sales and Retail Marketing team.
 In 2008, Anne made the move from sales to the Publisher’s office, where, as Deputy, she focuses largely on working with the Publisher and the sales, marketing, publicity and supply chain teams to help usher our books into the world, from cradle to… NOT the grave.
 Working to get books into the hands of booksellers, children, parents, teachers, and librarians—and doing so with a dynamic list of books and authors—is her favorite job, ever.

 David Gale, Vice President & Editorial Director